JrmGamanga/Segformer/README.md

 In particular download this repo and use **pip install .** on the directory HF_SEGFORMER.

 Alternatively, if you prefer another method, there is a `requir.txt` file in the `hf_proj` directory that lists all the dependencies.

+Then download the weights with the google drive link from the report.
+Decompress the file and put each directory in the directoy HF_SEGFORMER/hf_proj.